Balancing Incentive Program

 The Texas Health and Human Services Commission (HHSC) and the Texas Department of Aging and Disability Services (DADS) submitted an application to the federal Centers for Medicare and Medicaid Services (CMS) to participate in the BIP (PDF format).
 On September 4, 2012, CMS approved the state's BIP application.

 HHSC has delegated coordination of BIP activities to DADS.
-DADS will hold ongoing stakeholder meetings through the remainder of calendar year 2012 to solicit your input on how to design the program.
-Questions about the BIP may be sent to BIP@dads.state.tx.us.
-Please send your recommendations on how the state could meet the BIP requirements using the template on this page to the same address.
-Click here for a list of all stakeholder recommendations DADS has received (PDF format).
+DADS held stakeholder meetings in 2012 to solicit public input on how to design the program.
+Click here for a list of all stakeholder recommendations DADS received (PDF format).

 Balancing Incentive Program Workplan

-The BIP workplan (PDF format) outlines how DADS will implement the Balancing Incentive Program to include deliverables such as:
+The BIP workplan (PDF format) outlines how DADS will implement the Balancing Incentive Program.